panda

 Talk Chineasy

 With Talk Chineasy, your host ShaoLan teaches useful Chinese phrases as well as shows glimpses into Chinese culture.
 Each lesson focuses on a new phrase and you learn how to pronounce it correctly as well as information about why it’s said that way.
 There are tons of topics to choose from, like art, nature, and travel.
+Recently, they released an app that uses visually appealing designs to help you remember Chinese characters.

 How to Learn Chinese: Final Thoughts